Revisiting the Orbital Dynamics of the Hot Jupiter WASP-12 b with New Transit Times

-Since the clear filter covers both the $V$ and $R$ bands (\citealt{Maciejewski_2013}), the limb-darkening coefficients for WASP-12b LCs obtained with this filter were calculated as the average of the $V$- and $R$-band values.
-For light curves observed with the Luminance filter, the coefficients derived for the $V$ filter were adopted.
-For the dataset of \citet{Maciejewski_2013}, we directly used the $u_{1}$ and $u_{2}$ values reported in their work.
-For the 23 light curves from \citet{2017AJ....153...78C}, we adopted their procedure, using coefficients calculated for the $R$ and \textit{Kepler} passbands to represent their Clear with Blue Block (CBB; a high-pass filter with a cutoff near 500 nm) and open filters, respectively.
-For \citet{Maciejewski_2016}, we adopted the values provided for the Clear filter as representative for the None filter.
+For the dataset of \citet{Maciejewski_2013}, the limb-darkening coefficients ($u_1$, $u_2$) reported in their study were used directly.
+For the 23 light curves from \citet{2017AJ....153...78C}, we followed their methodology and adopted coefficients calculated for the $R$ and \textit{Kepler} passbands to represent their Clear with Blue Block (CBB; a high-pass filter with a cutoff near 500~nm) and open filters, respectively.
+For \citet{Maciejewski_2016}, the coefficients provided for the Clear filter were adopted as representative for the None filter.